Originally Published April 23, 2013 | By SlipSlot

 Running With Scissors wasn’t able to run around willy-nilly doing whatever they pleased though.
 The release of the first Postal was a mixed bag.
-The company got blasted by cascades of negative game reviews, juiciest of parts of which they slapped on their Fudge Pack box art.
+The company got blasted by cascades of negative game reviews, the juiciest parts of which they slapped on their Fudge Pack box art.
 At the same time, it got them a lot of attention.
-A lot of serious people approached them to get involved.
+A lot of serious people approached them and got involved.

 Desi told PCWorld Australia, “We had phone calls from F.B.I. agents and even the United States Treasury Department.
 Legal notices from the U.S. Post Office and the Federal Government also showed up at our doorstep.”